MicrosoftDocs/dynamics-365-project-operations/articles/environment/lite-preview-subscription-sign-up.md

 ## Prerequisites

-- You will receive an email inviting you to participate in the preview.
+- You'll receive an email inviting you to participate in the preview.
 You can request a preview on the [Project Operations website](https://dynamics.microsoft.com/en-us/project-operations/overview/).
 - The user who deploys the preview must have Azure tenant global administrator rights.
 - Review all terms and conditions.

 ## Subscribe

-When you receive a [preview request](https://forms.office.com/FormsPro/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR56j8lZs0FdAvwT75_WNFyxUMkRDV1NYQU5TNjE2VjhKOVBUNVg2R0s1NC4u) approval, you will receive two offers from Microsoft by email.
+When you receive a [preview request](https://forms.office.com/FormsPro/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR56j8lZs0FdAvwT75_WNFyxUMkRDV1NYQU5TNjE2VjhKOVBUNVg2R0s1NC4u) approval, you'll receive two offers from Microsoft by email.
 These offers allow you to deploy the Project Operations Preview:

 - Dynamics 365 Project Operations (CRM) - Preview Trial
 - Office 365 Project Operations - Preview Trial